 By integrating ERP or CRM, a business can glean precious information about their customers from the data collected by the site.
 This helps build a profile of the customer and increases the site’s understanding of what they want.
 This can lead to auto-generated leads, upselling and cross-selling.

 The system must be capable of handling all the data, image management and SEO that will be pivotal to the website’s performance.
 More and more content will be added over time, and a well-built website should be designed with this in mind.
-Some big giants even ask for custom CRM development that is fully-tailored to their business strategy.
+Some big giants even ask for top real estate software developers who can build custom CRMs that is fully-tailored to their business strategy.

 3. Continuously accelerate performance